To Report Child Abuse or Neglect call 303.663.6270 or 1-844-CO-4-Kids

 - The name, address, age, sex, and race of the child;

-- The name and address of the person responsible for the suspected abuse or neglect;
+- The name and address of the person responsible for the suspected abuse or neglect, if known;

 - The nature and extent of the child’s injuries, including any evidence of previous cases of known or suspected abuse or neglect of the child or the child’s siblings;